 Located in the middle of the Anderson Valley wine district, Hendy Woods State Park is warmer and less foggy than redwood parks along the coast.
 The park is located on one of the scenic by-ways, the Greenwood Road, or State Highway 128, just southeast of its junction of with Highway 101.
-Phone 707-895-3141 or 707-937-5804 weekdays from 8 to 4.
+Phone (707) 895-3537 or (707) 937-5804 for more information.

-Four campsites (#5,37,40 and 41) dispersed in Azalea Loop are generally accessible.
+Azalea Campground: Four campsites (#5, #37, #40 and #41) dispersed in this campground loop are generally accessible.
 Activity areas are paved and include accessible picnic tables and fire circles.
 Tent areas may be small.
-Restrooms with showers: Combination restroom opposite campsite 2 has been closed for repairs.
-Restroom with Showers near site 17 is usable.
+Restrooms with showers near site 5 and site 17 are usable.
 Path of travel from each site is about 600 feet.
-Pending road repairs have created gravel obstacles on path from sites 40 and 41.
-Drive and drop-off at this restroom by site 17 is best option at this time.

 Wildcat Campground: Puma, a one room cabin in this campground loop, is generally accessible.
 It is ramped, though some assistance may be needed at door threshold.
 The cabin contains two bunks, a small table and two chairs, and is heated by a wood stove.
 Wood is for sale at the park.
 Water is available nearby.
 Generally accessible restrooms with showers are close by in this loop, near site 49.
 Route of travel to restrooms may have some sloped areas that could require help.
 Assistance may be required at cabinís gravel parking space and at unpaved picnic area.
 Cabin may be rented up to 7 months in advance during summer season at www.reserveamerica.com.
 Call park for rental information in off season or for more information.